starknet-edu/starknetbook/primer/README.md

 <h2 align="center"> Rollups</h2>

 As demand for block space increases the cost to execute on `Layer 1` (full consensus protocols e.g. Bitcoin, Ethereum) will become increasingly expensive, and until certain [state expiry mechanisms](https://notes.ethereum.org/@vbuterin/verkle_and_state_expiry_proposal) are implemented we can expect the state of the L1 to continue to bloat over time.
-This will require increasingly robust machine to maintain the state and subsequently verify the blocks.
+This will require an increasingly robust machine to maintain the state and subsequently verify the blocks.

-Rollups are one solution in which business logic is executed and stored in a protocol outside the Ethereum context and then proves its succesful execution in the Ethereum context.
+Rollups are one solution in which business logic is executed and stored in a protocol outside the Ethereum context and then proves its successful execution in the Ethereum context.

-Typically this involves compressing a larger number of transactions at this `Layer 2` and commiting the state diffs to a smart contract deployed on L1.
+Typically this involves compressing a larger number of transactions at this `Layer 2` and committing the state diffs to a smart contract deployed on L1.
-For full interoperability with the L1 rollups also typically implement a messaging component for deposits and withdrawls.
+For full interoperability with the L1 rollups also typically implement a messaging component for deposits and withdrawals.

 There are currently two types of rollups that are being widely adopted: